Is the Dead Sea worth visiting?

 Time to relax in Ein Kedem hot springs!

 After you check into your hotel, head up North and take a dip in the Ein Kedem hot springs.
-There are these small pools of boiling water that you can lay in.
-The hot springs are close to the Dead Sea coast so once again you’re in for great views.
+There are these small pools of boiling water that you can lie in.
+The hot springs are close to the Dead Sea coast, so once again you’re in for great views.
 The water smells strongly of sulfur, so it might feel like you’re not in the Holy Land anymore, but quite the opposite.
 Overall, if you wait till sunset, it’s the perfect end to your day.

-Tip: Bring water as there are no showers in case the salt gets into your eyes and wear hiking shoes, the walk to the hot springs is quite rocky.
+Tip: Bring water, as there are no showers, in case the salt gets into your eyes, and wear hiking shoes, the walk to the hot springs is quite rocky.

 Get the route of the 2nd day of this itinerary on Google Maps

-Main sites visited on day 1: Masada, Sodom Mountain, Lot’s Wife and Zohar Fortress
+Main sites visited on day 1: Masada, Sodom Mountain, Lot’s Wife, and Zohar Fortress

 Restaurant tips: Cafe cafe